Erasmus+ study programme from non-EU countries (ICM)

 Ca’ Foscari University (UNIVE), among all traditional international mobility programs, offers to international students also the mobility opportunities offered by the new Erasmus+ International Credit Mobility Program (ICM), entirely funded by the European Union, with the objective of promoting international mobility of students and staff from and to non EU countries.

-At the moment there are two different active projects, both based on single country projects:
+At the moment there are three different active projects, all based on single country projects:

 Partner countries, from which incoming students mobility will be possible, are: